Ursula von der Leyen: 2021

-After French-U.S. and French-Australia relations suffered a period of tension in September 2021 due to fallout from the AUKUS defence pact between the U.S., the United Kingdom, and Australia.
+French-U.S. and French-Australia relations suffered a period of tension in September 2021 due to fallout from the AUKUS defence pact between the U.S., the United Kingdom, and Australia.
 The security pact is directed at countering Chinese power in the Indo-Pacific region.
 As part of the agreement, the U.S. agreed to provide nuclear-powered submarines to Australia.
 After entering into AUKUS, the Australian government cancelled an agreement that it had made with France for the provision of French conventionally powered submarines.
 Von der Leyen called the way France was treated "unacceptable" and demanded an explanation.
 The EU also demanded an apology from Australia.

 Due to a combination of unfavourable conditions, which involved soaring demand of natural gas, its diminished supply from Russia and Norway to the European markets, and less power generation by renewable energy sources such as wind, water and solar energy, Europe faced steep increases in energy prices in 2021.
 Some critics blamed a record-breaking surge in energy prices on the European Commission's Green Deal, which aims to make the EU climate neutral by 2050.
-Von der Leyen said that "Europe today is too reliant on gas and too dependent on gas imports.
+She said: "Europe today is too reliant on gas and too dependent on gas imports.
 The answer has to do with diversifying our suppliers ... and, crucially, with speeding up the transition to clean energy."

-During the 2021 Israel–Palestine crisis, von der Leyen condemned the indiscriminate attacks by the Palestinian militant group Hamas on Israel.
+During the 2021 Israel–Palestine crisis, von der Leyen condemned "arbitrary attacks by Hamas against Israel" adding that "civilians on both sides must be protected".

-In December 2021 the former doctor expressed her concern that one-third of the European population still are not vaccinated.
-She said that "EU nations should open a debate around making COVID-19 vaccinations mandatory because too many people still refuse to get shots voluntarily."
+In December 2021 von der Leyen expressed concern that one-third of the European population were not vaccinated: "EU nations should open a debate around making COVID-19 vaccinations mandatory because too many people still refuse to get shots voluntarily."